Geoactivism ...

 Concept: Geoactivism

-Definition: ... effort to halt the destruction of the biosphere through actions against exploitative, extractive, and waste-generating activities.
+Definition: ... joint effort to halt the destruction of the biosphere through actions against exploitative, extractive, and waste-generating activities.

 Focus: Processes